Brotherly Leader and Guide of the Revolution: History

 After the coup d'état on 1 September 1969, in which King Idris I was deposed, Libya was governed by the Revolutionary Command Council (RCC) headed by Gaddafi.
 On 2 March 1977, after the adoption of the Declaration on the Establishment of the Authority of the People, the RCC was abolished and the supreme power passed into the hands of the General People's Congress.
 Gaddafi then became Secretary-General of the General People's Congress.

 On 2 March 1979, Gaddafi renounced all public functions and was designated the "Leader" (Qāʾid) of the Libyan state and was accorded the honorifics "Guide of the First of September Great Revolution of the Socialist People's Libyan Arab Jamahiriya" or "Brotherly Leader and Guide of the Revolution" in government statements and the official press.

+On 9 March 1990, the General People's Congress adopted a resolution, the Declaration of Revolutionary Legitimacy, which declared that Gaddafi had absolute legitimacy and legal authority over Libya's people and national institutions because of his role in leading the coup in 1969.
+This came after he asked the Basic People's Congresses to give him institutional legitimacy.
+The resolution made any orders issued by Gaddafi, such as directives and resolutions, legally binding and required them to be followed without question.
+It also designated Gaddafi as the "supreme leader".
+In effect, this resolution confirmed Gaddafi's role as the de facto head of state and the ultimate authority in the country.
+As well as being the de facto head of state, Gaddafi became the de facto head of government, leaving him with absolute power in Libya.
+Despite these changes, the Libyan state continued to claim that Gaddafi had no power as he still had no official government position.

-Although this title was officially used only from 1979, it is often applied for the whole period of Gaddafi's rule.
+Although Gaddafi's title as "Brotherly Leader and Guide of the Revolution" was officially used only from 1979, it is often applied for the whole period of Gaddafi's rule.
 Although Gaddafi had no official government function from 1979, it was understood that he exercised near-absolute control over the government and the country.
 His 42 years in power prior to the First Libyan Civil War in 2011 have made him the fifth longest-ruling non-royal national leader since 1900, as well as the longest-ruling Arab leader.

 Although ousted from Tripoli at the end of August 2011, Gaddafi retained this de facto position as leader of the Pro-Gaddafi forces, until his defeat and killing by the Anti-Gaddafi forces in the Battle of Sirte on 20 October 2011.